 Squishy?
-SQUISHY?
-I’m giving what will be one of the most televised press conferences of the year, and the only adjective I can come up with is SQUISHY
+Squishy?
+I was currently giving what would be one of the most televised press conferences of the year, and the only adjective I could come up with was the word SQUISHY?

-It’s official.
-My brain has revolted against me.
+It was official.
+My brain had rebelled against me.

-Debbie looked positively murderous.
-Oops.
-Well if there’s one good thing that’s coming out of this, I'm getting the opportunity to raise her blood pressure up a couple notches.
+Debbie looked positively stricken.
+If there was one good thing coming out of this, at least I was getting the opportunity to raise her blood pressure a couple notches.

-“Agatha, are you scared by the fact that the Death Eaters from the Ministry have escaped, and now may be out to find you?”
-A reporter from Witch Weekly stood up, eyes gleaming with hunger.
-It was obvious she wanted the dirt on The Girl Who Saved the Sword, any fact or tidbit that could help her paint me as some weak, stumbling damsel in distress.
+“Agatha, does it scare you to know that the culprits from the Ministry have escaped, and now may be out to find you?”
+A reporter from Witch Weekly called out, eyes gleaming with something ravenous and mean.
+It was obvious she wanted the dirt on The Girl Who Saved the Sword — any fact or tidbit that could help her paint me as some weak and stumbling damsel in distress.

-Well, might as well give the people what they want, eh?
-“I am a little scared by one of the Death Eaters.
+Well, might as well give the people what they wanted, eh?
+“I am a little scared by one of the men.
 He was... intimidating.”

 “He looked like a woolly mammoth,” I blurted out suddenly.
 Yeah.
-The descriptions were endless, and I'd decided to go Ice Age on this bitch.
+The descriptions were endless, and I decided to go Ice Age on this bitch.
 Perfect.

-.
-I remember lying on the ground and seeing his hairy ankle, and the tattoo of two diamonds etched on his skin.
-It hadn’t registered that night, but I remembered the tattoo now.
-Even though I’d tried to tell the Aurors, they’d brushed me off, reassuring me that everything was fine and they were doing all they could to identify and capture the perpetrators.
+Unsurprisingly, this elected chuckles and some confused murmuring from a couple of the reporters.
+I was being completely serious, however.
+This Death Eater — Barnes, I believed he was called — had been scary.
+I remember lying on the ground and seeing his hairy ankle, and that tattoo of two diamonds etched on his skin.
+I'd tried to tell the Aurors about the tattoo, but they’d just brushed me off and reassured me that everything would be fine.
+They were doing all they could to identify and capture the perpetrators.